MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The primary purpose of AliasMode is to allow aliasing at the zone apex, where CNAME is not allowed.
 In AliasMode, the TargetName will be the name of a domain that resolves to SVCB
-(or other SVCB compatible record such as HTTPS),
+(or other SVCB-compatible record such as HTTPS),
 AAAA, and/or A records.
 The TargetName SHOULD NOT be equal to the owner name, as this would result in a loop.